← Back to blog

 Using Canva for flyers, stickers, cards, menus or standees?
 Learn how to export your Canva design correctly for printing, avoid blurry files, missing bleed, shifted layouts and common mistakes before sending it to a printing shop in Malaysia.

 Canva is useful for creating flyers, stickers, menus, vouchers, posters, cards and simple promotional materials.
-However, a Canva design is not automatically print-ready.
-Before sending your file to a printing shop, you need to check the size, bleed, image quality and export settings.
+But a design that looks good on screen can still print wrongly if the size, bleed, safe margin, image quality or export format is not prepared properly.

 Why Printing Shops Sometimes Reject Canva Files